tensorflow/tensorflow/tensorflow/core/public/README.md

 of two constants and get the result from a locally-running TensorFlow process.

-First, bring in the following dependency:
+First, bring in tensorflow python dependency

-//third_party/tensorflow/core/public:tensorflow_py
+//third_party/tensorflow:tensorflow_py

 to get the python TensorFlow API.
-If you intend to run TensorFlow within the same process, link in the following to the same binary:

-//third_party/tensorflow/core/public:tensorflow_std_ops

-to get the standard set of op implementations.
 Then:

 ```python
 import tensorflow as tf